pavans78/Terraform-Workspaces-in-GCP/README.md

 After successfully terraform apply command for the both test and prod, it was created the different GCS bucket in the GCP Project based on the `.tfvars` file in both workspaces and it was updated the state file in the gcs bucket backend under the folder `gcs-bucket-79` and created the state files as `test.tfstate` and `prod.tfstate` for the respective workspace.

-Here the list of the state files under the folder `gcs-bucket-79` created by the different workspaces:
+Here is the list of the state files under the folder `gcs-bucket-79` created by the different workspaces:

 ![image](https://github.com/pavans78/Terraform-Workspaces-in-GCP/assets/75356244/bcbbbf16-e359-4a0b-8a39-3ece450aed9e)